Therapy: Lines of therapy

 Treatment decisions often follow formal or informal algorithmic guidelines.
 Treatment options can often be ranked or prioritized into lines of therapy: first-line therapy, second-line therapy, third-line therapy, and so on.
 First-line therapy (sometimes referred to as induction therapy, primary therapy, or front-line therapy) is the first therapy that will be tried.
 Its priority over other options is usually either: (1) formally recommended on the basis of clinical trial evidence for its best-available combination of efficacy, safety, and tolerability or (2) chosen based on the clinical experience of the physician.
 If a first-line therapy either fails to resolve the issue or produces intolerable side effects, additional (second-line) therapies may be substituted or added to the treatment regimen, followed by third-line therapies, and so on.

 An example of a context in which the formalization of treatment algorithms and the ranking of lines of therapy is very extensive is chemotherapy regimens.
 Because of the great difficulty in successfully treating some forms of cancer, one line after another may be tried.
 In oncology the count of therapy lines may reach 10 or even 20.

 Often multiple therapies may be tried simultaneously (combination therapy or polytherapy).
 Thus combination chemotherapy is also called polychemotherapy, whereas chemotherapy with one agent at a time is called single-agent therapy or monotherapy.
+Single-agent therapy is a care algorithm that focuses on one specific drug or procedure.
+It utilizes a single therapeutic agent rather than combining multiple ones.
+Multiagent Therapy is a treatment by two or more drugs or procedures.
+Comprehensive therapy combines various forms of medical treatment to provide the most effective care for patients.